Irish border to be discussed in Brussels

 The UK and EU have agreed there will be no hard border, but are at odds on how to achieve that.

+A major sticking point is what arrangement will be put in place if the border cannot be solved in an overall deal.

+The two sides accept the need for this 'backstop' but differ on how it should work.

-The EU has proposed a backstop, which would mean Northern Ireland staying in the customs union and most of the single market.
+The arrangement, proposed by the EU, would mean Northern Ireland staying in the customs union and most of the single market.

 The UK has firmly rejected that but has yet to present its own version of the backstop.

-It has been reported that the UK will propose an arrangement that will apply to the UK as a whole and will cover at least customs arrangements.
+It has been reported that the British government will propose an arrangement that will apply to the UK as a whole and will cover at least customs arrangements.

 The Irish government has made clear that a backstop which only deals with customs would not be enough to prevent a hardening of the border.